Was Indie Sleaze the trend of 2022?

 Bands like The Strokes had us buying Converse, Kate Moss was rarely seen out of denim hot pants, and a skinny jeans, deep V shirt and leather jacket combo were du jour among men.

-This week, the era seems to have been coined as Indie Sleaze, with journalists and tastemakers predicting the return of the look among Gen Z.
+At the start of 2022, the era seemed to have been coined as Indie Sleaze, with journalists and tastemakers predicting the return of the look among Gen Z.

-But is Indie Sleaze actually a thing and are Gen Zs really jumping onto it?
-We delve into the trend and look back at some of its most famous purveyors as well as what the Internet thinks of its return.
+But was Indie Sleaze actually a thing and were Gen Zs really jumping onto it?
+We delve into the trend and look back at some of its most famous purveyors as well, as what the Internet thought of its return.

 What is Indie Sleaze?